 - Swap the chicken for cooked ground beef or pork.

-- Instead of the salsa ranch, try this cilantro lime dressing, cilantro lime crema, homemade salsa or avocado lime dressing.
+- Instead of the salsa ranch, try this cilantro lime dressing, cilantro lime crema or homemade salsa.

 Nutrition